jjloomis/adobe-premiere-basic-video-editing/adding-media-from-an-ios-device.md

-# Copying media files from an iPad\/ iPhone to your project folder
+# Copying media files from an iPad\/ iPhone into your project folder

 1. Connect to your class folder using JAMS Lab or CCL Mac.
 2. Using the iPad\/ iPhone USB cable, connect your iPad\/ iPhone to the back of the Mac.